Why We Don’t Give up When Ministry Beats Us Up (2 Corinthians 4:7-5:10)

 First, that ministry will beat us up.
 Expect it.
 We’re going to see in this passage that suffering is part of pastoral ministry.
 If you haven’t experienced suffering in your ministry, you’re doing it wrong.

-Second, that we can not only survived the suffering, but we can thrive.
+Second, that we can not only survive the suffering, but we can thrive.
 Paul uses language like, “We do not lose heart,” we’re “not driven to despair,” “we are always of good courage.”
 And then Paul tells us how.

 So let’s look at this.
 Why should we, knowing that we’re going to be beat up by ministry, not give up?
 Paul gives us two reasons: